tadashibashi/fsbank-server/ReadMe.md

 - python 3.9+
 - psutil (optional)

-Some Linux package distributors do not have recent enough versions of libmongoc or aws-sdk-cpp so you may need to compile and install them from source.
+Some Linux package distributors do not have recent enough versions of libmongoc, libcurl, or aws-sdk-cpp, etc. so you may need to compile and install them from source.

-For a comprehensive installation command list, please check the Dockerfile in the repository root, which demonstrates a complete installation on Ubuntu Linux amd64.
+For a comprehensive installation command list, please check the Dockerfile in the repository root, which demonstrates a complete installation on Ubuntu Linux 23 (mantic) amd64.

 #### External dependencies

 - MongoDB storage access with read/write rights
 - S3 storage key with read/write admin rights over all buckets
+- Nodemailer-compatible email service that implements receiving the basic JSON options in the [message config](https://nodemailer.com/message/)

 #### Server Environment Variables